A Guide to Deep Learning and Neural Networks

 - Natural language processing.
 Neural networks have been used to implement language models since the early 2000s.
 The invention of LSTM helped improve machine translation and language modeling.

 - Discovery of new drugs.
 For example, the AtomNet neural network has been used to predict new biomolecules that can potentially cure diseases such as Ebola and multiple sclerosis.
+If you work in healthcare and consider introducing cutting-edge technologies in your practice, check out our biotech software development services.

 - Recommender systems.
 Today, deep learning is being used to study user preferences across many domains.
 Netflix is one of the brightest examples in this field.